stettix/pg-wordvecs/README.md

 for an introduction.
 Here we use word vectors from the [GloVe project](https://nlp.stanford.edu/projects/glove/).

-Recent versions of PostgreSQL come with an extension, "cube", that provides a column type for cubes and points of arbitrary dimensions, and crucially, implements indexing and distance functions for these entities. and "K-nearest neighbors" algorithm for efficiently finding similar values.
+Recent versions of PostgreSQL come with an extension, "cube", that provides a column type for cubes and points of arbitrary dimensions, and crucially, implements indexing and distance functions for these entities, and a 'K-nearest neighbors' algorithm for efficiently finding similar values.

-Put the two together, and we have a way of finding words that have a similar meaning to each other, for example.
+Put the two together, and we have a way of running queries on how words relate to each other.
-This code in this project explores a couple of use cases for word vectors, implemented using PostgreSQL.
+This code in this project explores a couple of such use cases.

 ## Loading word vectors into PostgreSQL